andrewchungxam/2019BotAIHack/README.md

   "LuisAPIHostName": ""
 ```

 We'll get these values from the Luis.ai portal.
-After you've created a Luis project, go to Management tab.
+After you've created a Luis project, go to the Management tab.
 The names in the appsettings.json file are not exactly the same as they are in the portal so look for the equivalent terms in the following chart.
-Go ahead and copy these values from the portal.
+Go ahead and copy the appropriate values from the portal into your project.

 ```
 LuisAppId (In appsettings.json) => Application Id (In Luis portal)
 LuisAPIKey (In appsettings.json) => Authoring Key (In Luis portal)